Multi-scale Attributed Node Embedding: Experimental evaluation

-\section{Experimental Evaluation}
+\section{Experimental evaluation}

-We evaluate the representations learned by \textit{AE}, \textit{MUSAE} and their \textit{EGO} extensions on several common downstream tasks: node classification, regression, link prediction and also transfer learning across networks.
+We evaluate the representations learned by \textit{AE}, \textit{MUSAE} and their \textit{EGO} extensions on several common downstream tasks: node classification, regression, and transfer learning across networks.
 We also report how number of nodes and dimensionality affect runtime.
-We use standard citation graph benchmark datasets (Cora, Citeseer \citep{lu2003link} and Pubmed \citep{namata2012query}) together with datasets of social networks and web graphs collected from Facebook, Github, Wikipedia and Twitch.
+We use standard (well-established) node classification webgraph benchmark datasets (Cora, Citeseer \cite{lu2003link}, Pubmed \cite{namata2012query}) together with publicly available social network benchmarks -- LastFM Asia, Deezer Europe \cite{feather}).
+We also utilized social networks and web graphs that we collected (e.g Twitch, Facebook, Github, Wikipedia).
+Table \ref{tab:descriptive_statistics} shows statistics of the datasets used for evaluation. \begin{itemize} \item \textbf{Facebook:} A page-page graph of verified Facebook sites.
+Nodes correspond to official Facebook pages, links to mutual likes between sites.
+Node features are extracted from the site descriptions.
+The task is multi-class classification of the site category. \item \textbf{GitHub:} A social network where nodes correspond to developers who have starred at least 10 repositories and edges to mutual follower relationships.
+Node features are location, starred repositories, employer and e-mail address.
+The task is to classify nodes as web or machine learning developers.